 When it's nice weather and weekend, head for Park Spoor Noord; good atmosphere.

 You can walk through the multicultural quarter of Antwerp North towards the park.

 If you want to see a real Bruegel: This is the one with Bruegel:

 In Antwerp we have a separated trash disposal.
 Plastic bottles, metal packaging and drinking cartons need to be recycled.
 If you're not sure, just ask.

 Our medical doctor lives across the street.
 If you need him, we will contact him for you.

 Parking is possible in the neighborhood, 3.75 euro per day, free on Sundays.
-If we swap while we have the car, you use our garage.

 Please note that as the house is four stories over basement level.
 It may therefore not be suitable for persons with mobility issues - sorry about that...

 - Cable TV

 “Anne and Manu are excellent hosts and their house is wonderful.
 So is Antwerpen.
 We had a very nice swap and can recommend the city and house to everyone who enjoyes culture.”